 Remember: modern doesn't mean colorless!

 Modern bathrooms can accommodate color very well, especially if it's a single, bright shade.
-Yellow (like in this contemporary master bathroom) red, blue, green: as long as it's saturated and used as an accent, it will enhance your modern design.Continue to 15 of 15 below.
+Yellow (as in this contemporary primary bathroom) red, blue, or green—as long as it's a saturated hue and used as an accent, it will enhance your modern design.Continue to 14 of 14 below.

-This small yet mighty modern bathroom by M House features a lot of the things we've seen so far: black and white styling, clean geometrical shapes, organic decorative elements.
-The stool is a wonderful detail: its shape recalls the smoothness of the tub.
+This small yet mighty modern bathroom by M House features a lot of the things we've seen so far: black and white styling, clean geometrical shapes, and organic decorative elements.
+The stool is a wonderful detail—its shape recalls the smooth lines of the tub.

-The flowers on the windowsill and the cowhide rug add softness and warmth in what would otherwise be stark and minimal.
+The flowers on the windowsill and the cowhide rug add softness and warmth in what would otherwise be a stark and minimal space.